Poker Hand Rankings: All 10 Hands Decoded with Examples | FunFarm

 Knowing the hand rankings is the foundation of learning poker.
 They determine who wins the pot at showdown, so the very first thing every new player studies is poker hand rankings in order of strength.

-In this article, we’ll break down all poker hand rankings in detail, show examples of each hand, and explain how the winner is determined at showdown.
+In this article, we will break down all poker hand rankings in detail, showcase examples of each hand, and explain how the winner is determined at showdown.

-This is foundational knowledge—without it, you cannot move forward to understanding ranges, poker maths, and building a profitable strategy.
+This is the foundational knowledge you need before moving forward—to understanding ranges, poker mathematics, and constructing a profitable game strategy.

-Below are all poker combinations by rank, from weakest to strongest.
+Below are all poker hands ranked from weakest to strongest.

-We’ll cover not only definitions, but also real in-game examples, so it’s clear exactly how hands are formed and how the winner is determined at showdown.
+We will look not only at the definitions but also at real game examples to make it clear exactly how hands are formed and how the winner is determined at the showdown.

-It’s important to remember one core rule: in Texas Hold’em, a player’s final hand always consists of the best five cards that can be made from their two hole cards and the five community cards on the board.
+It is crucial to remember one fundamental rule: in Texas Hold'em, a player's final hand always consists of the five best cards that can be made using any combination of their two hole cards and the five community cards.

-Sometimes both hole cards are used in the final hand, sometimes only one, and sometimes a player uses only the board cards.
+Sometimes both hole cards are used to make the hand, sometimes only one, and sometimes a player plays the board, using only the community cards.

 High Card

-The weakest possible hand in poker is a high card, often referred to in comparison spots via the kicker.
-You have this when none of the available cards can form any other combination: no pair, no straight, no flush.
+The weakest possible hand in poker is a High Card, or the kicker.
+This occurs when you cannot form any other hand from the available cards: no pair, no straight, and no flush.

-In that case, hand strength is determined by the highest card, and if that ties between players, the next cards are compared in descending order.
+In this case, the strength of the hand is determined by the highest card, and if players share the same high card, the next highest cards are compared in descending order.

-In this spot, we have no pair and no other made hand, so our holding is ace-high.
+In this scenario, we have neither a pair nor any other combination, so our hand is Ace High.

-Although this hand appears weak, in practice it can still win the pot—especially if no player improves post-flop*.
+Although this hand seems weak, in practice, it occasionally wins the pot—especially if no player improved on the post-flop*.

-If an opponent has, for example, K♣️Q♣️, we win the hand because an ace outranks a king.
+If your opponent holds K♣️Q♣️, for example, you win the showdown because an Ace beats a King.

-*Post-flop in poker is the stage of the game that begins after the first three community cards (the flop) are dealt.
+*Post-flop in poker refers to the rounds of play that take place after the first three community cards (the flop) have been dealt.

-You can learn more about betting rounds in poker in our article.
-Click through and read it.
+You can learn more about the poker betting rounds in our article.
+Click through and read on.

-A kicker is a card that is not part of the main combination but is used to determine the winner when players have the same hand type.
+A kicker is a card that does not form part of the active hand combination but is used to break ties if players share the same hand rating.

 Let's look at an example.

-In this case, both players have the same combination—a pair of aces.
-However, the first player has the higher kicker—a king—while the second has a queen.
+In this case, both players have the exact same combination: a pair of Aces.
+However, the first player has a superior kicker—a King—while the second player has a Queen.

 One Pair

-A pair is one of the most common combinations in poker.
-It consists of two cards of the same rank and three additional cards.
+A Pair is one of the most common hands in poker.
+It consists of two cards of the same rank and three side cards.

-In this case, we have a pair of queens with a strong ace kicker*.
-If the opponent also has a pair of queens, the winner is decided by the kickers.
+In this example, we hold a pair of Queens with an Ace kicker*.
+If our opponent also holds a pair of Queens, the kickers will determine the winner.

-*A kicker is a card that does not directly form the player’s poker combination, but determines the winner at showdown when multiple players have identical combinations.
+*Kicker—a card that does not directly form the poker combination but determines the winner when multiple players hold the same hand rank at showdown.

 Two Pair

-Two pair is formed when we have two different pairs and one additional card.
+Two Pair is formed when you hold two different pairs of matching cards and one side card.

-In this example, we have two pair—kings and eights.
-When two players both hold two pair, we determine the winner by the stronger pair first.
+In this example, we hold two pairs—Kings and Eights.
+When two players have Two Pair, we determine the winner by the value of the highest pair.

 Three of a Kind

-Three of a kind is a combination of three cards of the same rank.
-In poker terminology, we distinguish two variants:
+Three of a Kind consists of three cards of the same rank.
+In poker terminology, we distinguish between two variations of Three of a Kind:

-A set—when we hold a pocket pair and the third card appears on the board.
+• Set—when you hold a pocket pair and the third card lands on the board.

-By the rules, it is the same hand class, but strategically these spots are played differently.
+According to the rules, they are the same hand strength, but strategically, they are played very differently.

-In the example above, we have a set of nines.
-A set is considered a very strong hand because it is difficult for opponents to put us on exactly three of a kind.
+In the example above, we have a set of Nines.
+A set is an extremely strong, disguised hand because it is difficult for opponents to put you on three of a kind.

-In this case, we have trips jacks.
-If two players show three of a kind, we compare the rank of the trips first.
-For example, three jacks always beat three nines; if the trips are identical, the winner is determined by the kicker.
+In this case, we have trips on Jacks.
+If two players show three of a kind, we compare the rank of the three cards.
+For instance, three Jacks always beats three Nines.
+If the matching trips are on the board, the winner is determined by the kicker.

 Straight

-A straight is a sequence of five consecutive cards.
-Suits do not matter here.
-The key condition is that the cards must run in order.
+A Straight is five consecutive cards of any suit.
+The suits do not matter here.
+The key requirement is that the cards must run in sequence.

-In this example, we made a nine-high straight.
-An interesting feature of straights is that an ace can play a dual role.
+In this example, we have a Nine-high straight.
+An interesting feature of the straight is that the Ace can play a double role.

-In the case above, we made an ace-to-ten straight.
+In the case above, we have an Ace-high straight (Broadway).

-And in this case, we made a five-high straight (wheel).
+And in this case, we have a Five-high straight (the Wheel).

-If two players have a straight, the winner is determined by the highest card in the sequence.
+If two players hold a straight, the winner is determined by the highest card at the top of the sequence.

 Flush

-A flush is a combination of five cards of the same suit that do not form a sequence.
-It is a strong hand that often wins sizeable pots.
+A Flush is five cards of the same suit, not in sequence.
+This is a very powerful hand that frequently wins massive pots.

-In this case, we made an ace-high flush.
-If two players have a flush, suits are not compared.
-We compare card ranks within the flush.
+In this case, we have an Ace-high flush.
+If two players have a flush, we do not compare suits.
+We evaluate the rank of the cards starting with the highest.

-First, the highest flush card is compared, then the next one.
+First, the highest card of the flush is compared, then the second, and so on.

 Full House

-Here is an example of a full house: three queens and two sevens.
-When two players have a full house, we compare the trips first, then the pair.
+Here is an example of a Full House: Queens full of Sevens (three Queens and two Sevens).
+When two players have a Full House, we compare the three-of-a-kind component first, and then the pair.

-Four of a kind is a combination of four cards of the same rank and one additional card.
-It is one of the rarest and strongest hands in poker.
+Four of a Kind, or Quads, consists of four cards of the same rank and a kicker.
+This is one of the rarest and most devastating hands in poker.

-In this example, we hold quad jacks.
-If two players show quads, the winner is determined by the rank of the four cards.
+In this example, we have four Jacks.
+If two players somehow show four of a kind, the winner is determined by card rank.

 Straight Flush

-A straight flush is a combination that satisfies both straight and flush conditions at the same time: five consecutive cards of the same suit.
-It is an exceptionally rare and powerful hand.
+A Straight Flush is a hand that simultaneously meets the requirements of both a straight and a flush: five consecutive cards of the same suit.
+This is an incredibly rare and powerhouse hand.

-In this hand, we have a king-high straight flush.
-If two players make a straight flush, the winner is determined by the highest card in the sequence.
+In this hand, we have a King-high straight flush.
+If two players hold a straight flush, the player with the highest card in the sequence wins.

 Royal Flush

-Royal flush is the strongest possible hand in poker.
+Royal Flush is the absolute nuts—the strongest undefeatable hand in poker.
 It looks like this:

-That is, five consecutive cards of the same suit from ace to ten.
-The probability of making this hand is extremely small—approximately 1 in 649,000.
+This is a five-card sequence of the same suit from Ten to Ace.
+The probability of flopping or hitting one is extremely low—about 1 in 649,000 hands.

 The Difference Between a Hand and a Combination

-In training materials and poker discussions, the words “hand” and “combination” are often used as synonyms.
-In practice this is acceptable, but from a rules perspective there is an important distinction between these concepts.
+In training materials and poker discussions, the terms "hand" and "combination" are often used interchangeably.
+While acceptable in casual play, there is a distinct difference from a technical standpoint.

-Hand is the final five-card holding we form from the available cards in a deal.
-In Texas Hold’em, a player has two hole cards and there are five community cards on the board.
-From these seven cards, we always choose the best five, which form the final hand.
+A hand is the final five-card selection we form from all available cards in the round.
+In Texas Hold'em, you have two hole cards and five community cards.
+From these seven cards, you must select the absolute best five-card combination to show down.

-In practical terms, this distinction matters because at showdown we always compare final five-card hands, not just the presence of combinations.
-A player may hold a pair in the hole, but if the board contains stronger cards, those may make up the final hand instead.
+This distinction matters because at showdown, we always compare the actual five-card hands, not just the abstract combinations.
+A player can have a pair in their hole cards, but if the board runs out with five stronger cards, the final hand might play the board instead.

-That is why experienced players think not only about combinations, but about which five cards ultimately make their best hand.
+This is why professional players always think about the exact five cards that yield their absolute best hand.

-What Happens If Players Have the Same Combination
+What Happens When Players Have the Same Hand Rank

-When two players show the same hand type at showdown, comparison follows strict rules.
+When two players show down the same hand configuration, comparison is governed by precise rules.

-First, compare the main part of the combination
+1. First, compare the primary component of the hand.

 For example:

-Pair vs pair: compare the pair rank, then the three kickers
+• Pair vs Pair: compare the rank of the pair first, then evaluate up to three kickers.

-Flush vs flush: compare cards in descending order
+• Flush vs Flush: compare the cards in descending order.

-If the best five cards are completely identical for both players, the result is a split pot—the pot is divided equally.
+If the best five cards of both players are identical, a split pot occurs—the chips are divided equally.

-What Beginners Need to Understand Beyond Hand Rankings
+What a Beginner Needs to Master Beyond Hand Rankings

-Learning poker hand rankings is only the first step.
-Next, a player needs to understand two things.
+Learning poker hand rankings is just the first step.
+To truly compete, a player must understand two things.

 Conclusion

-Poker hand rankings are the foundation of the entire game.
-Without understanding how poker hands are formed, how kickers work, and why one holding beats another, it is impossible to feel confident during a hand.
+Poker hand rankings are the bedrock of the game.
+Without mastering how hands are constructed, how kickers operate, and why one combination dominates another, you cannot play with confidence.

 FAQ